read-me-35/read-me-35.github.io/README.md

 ## Accessibility

 We developed this application with accessibility in mind.
-It adheres to the Web Content Accessibility Guidelines (WCAG) 2.1 to ensure a user-friendly experience for visually impaired individuals.
 The application is compatible with screen readers and provides alternative formats such as synthesized speech.

 ## Contributing